packing-box/awesome-executable-packing/README.md

 - [PETools](https://github.com/petoolse/petools) - Old-school reverse engineering tool (with a long history since 2002) for manipulating PE files.
 - [PEview](http://wjradburn.com/software) - Provides a quick and easy way to view the structure and content of 32-bit Portable Executable (PE) and Component Object File Format (COFF) files.
 - [PExplorer](http://www.heaventools.com/overview.htm) - Most feature-packed program for inspecting the inner workings of your own software, and more importantly, third party Windows applications and libraries for which you do not have source code.
-- [Pin - A Dynamic Binary Instrumentation Tool](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html) - Dynamic binary instrumentation framework for the IA-32, x86-64 and MIC instruction-set architectures that enables the creation of dynamic program analysis tools.
+- [Pin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html) - Dynamic binary instrumentation framework for the IA-32, x86-64 and MIC instruction-set architectures that enables the creation of dynamic program analysis tools.
 - [PINdemonium](https://github.com/Phat3/PINdemonium) - Unpacker for PE files exploiting the capabilities of PIN.
 - [PolyUnpack](https://github.com/PlatonovIvan/PolyUnpack) - Implemention attempt of the general approach for extracting the original hidden code of PE files without any heuristic assumptions.
 - [PortEx](https://github.com/katjahahn/PortEx) - Java library for static malware analysis of PE files with a focus on PE malformation robustness and anomaly detection.